soggybag/Hoppy-Bunny-SpriteKit-Swift/P8-Implementing-Points/content.md

 ```
 >

-Great the connection has been made, if you did it yourself, virtual high five.
+Great the connection has been made!
+If you did it yourself, virtual high five.

 ##Tracking score

 The *scoreLabel* will display game score.
-However, as it stands there is no way to track this, let's add a score counter.
+However, as it stands there is no way to track the score.
+Let's add a score counter.

 > [action]
-> Open *GameScene.swift* is open and add the following property to the *GameScene* class:
+> Open *GameScene.swift* and add the following property to the *GameScene* class:
 >
 ```
 var points = 0
 ```
 >

-When the game starts you want to ensure the label is reset to `0`, let's make that happen.
+When the game starts, we want to ensure the label is reset to `0`.
+Let's make that happen.

 > [action]
 > Add the following code to the bottom of the `didMoveToView(...)` method: